Open meetings, debates, webinars prepared by university experts

 - The webinar “A refugee at your home.
 How can you help them?”
 (Uchodźca w naszym domu.
 Jak pomagać?)

-On 10th March, 18:00-19:00, the UW Faculty of Sociology organised the webinar under the title “A refugee at your home.
+The UW Faculty of Sociology organised a webinar under the title “A refugee at your home.
 How can you help them?”
 (Uchodźca w naszym domu.
 Jak pomagać?).
 The attendees discussed the issues such as guests and hosts, intercultural relations at home, a lesson to learn from the people who already know how to help refugees.

 Anna Alboth, a journalist, and Dr Marta Pietrusińska – experts and activists that specialise in the issues of migration and work with refugees.
 The meeting moderator was Dr Sylwia Urbańska, the UW Faculty of Sociology.
 Dr Urbańska focuses on everyday life transformations in the human migration, as well as in rural communities.
 She wrote the book entitled „Matka Polka na odległość.
 Z doświadczeń migracyjnych robotnic 1989-2009” (Polish Mother Remotely.
 By Migrating Female Factory Workers of 1989-2009).